jn7163/trojan-gfw-centos-8/README.md

 ## Overview

 This script assumes that you start with a brand new server running CentOS 8.
+It is not advisable to run this script on a server that already has other applications running on it.
+The script carries out four actions:

 1. Set TCP congestion control to BBR
 2. Install and configure firewalld